junopark919/TIL/React/08-effect-reducers-context.md

 This all is 'baked into' React via the 'tools' and features covered in this course (i.e. useState() hook, props, etc.)

-#### Side Effects: Anything else
+Side Effects: Anything else

 - Store data in browser storage
 - Send http request to back-end servers
 - Set and manage timers

-These tasks must happen outside of the normal component evaluation and render cycle - especially since they might block/delay rendering (e.g. Http requests)
+These tasks must happen **outside of the normal component evaluation and render cycle** ⏤ especially since they might block/delay rendering. (e.g. Http requests)

 <br>